Schuylkill County DUI Lawyer

 Other reasons why your DUI case may be thrown out include:

 • Improper use of a breathalyzer – Like other devices, breathalyzers must be maintained to get accurate and reliable readings.
-If the device malfunctions or has not been properly calibrated, the reading may be inaccurate and could inflate your results.
+If the device malfunctions or has not been correctly calibrated, the reading may be inaccurate and could inflate your results.
 This may result in a breathalyzer reading that is far higher than your actual level of intoxication.

 Contact a Schuylkill County DUI Lawyer Today